sillygoose/cs_esphome/README.md

 - reduced CPU use by batching sensors
 - create database pruning predicates in the YAML configuration file: [Pruning database entries](#pruning-database)
 - set the initial value of the utility meter: [Setting the utility meter](#setting-utility-meter)
+- test that the InfluxDB token permits full access (needed for organization access)

 #